More Theme Parks and Water Parks

 Visited 2010.
 Absolutely depressing.
 A rotten, operating little amusement park in the backyard of a building.
 Terrible.
 Awful.

 Visited 2007.
-Much worse than expected.
+Expected so much more here!
 Where were Asterix and Obelix?
 Where was the Gallic charm?
 It's just a standard theme park, and this one is packed with exceptionally rowdy teenagers.
 Came with high expectations, left very disappointed.

 Visited 1995.
 Was a kid.
 Loved the huge, dark indoor water slide jungle.
 Raced through the dark, didn't know where I'd come out.
 But then again, everything was cool when I was a kid.
 No rating.

 Visited 2004.
 Was the first major theme park in the eastern part of Germany, but felt as inviting as an outdoor version of IKEA's storage floor - lacked spirit and heart.

 Visited 1994.
 Good childhood memories.
 Recalling roller coasters by the sea and ever a good atmosphere.
 No rating since my last visit dates nearly 20 years back.

 Visited 2011 Just another Legoland park.
 Clean, and good for kids and parents.
 Lack of creative theme park spirit.
 Please see my other Legoland reviews.